alanmimms/jurassic-20/STATUS.md

   in first pass).
 If I don't do this they will not be easy to debug and won't be maintainable and probably won't work properly with all features.
-Reworked boards are usually minimum to get it to work and not complete with all fixes from the new version in my experience.
+Reworked boards are usually minimum to get it to work and not complete with all fixes from the new version based on my belief system.
 We'll see...
   1. CCL
   1. CRC